History of the India national football team: After 2011 Asian Cup

 Though defeated at 2018 SAFF Championship final by 1–2 to Maldives in September 2018, India regained the momentum with some friendlies against China, Jordan and Oman as they began the 2019 AFC Asian Cup with a 4–1 victory against Thailand and is the biggest ever Asia cup win for the team and its first one in 55 years.
 Nevertheless, they lost both of their next two group matches against UAE and Bahrain by 0−2 and 0−1 respectively and finished at the bottom of the group, thus failed to move to knock out stage.
 Stephen Constantine immediately resigned from his position as head coach following the failure to progress further in the tournament.

-On 15 May 2019, the AIFF announced former Croatian player Igor Štimac as the team's head coach after the departure of Stephen Constantine.
+On 15 May 2019, the AIFF announced former Croatian player Igor Štimac as the team's head coach after the departure of Constantine.
 Under his coaching India's first campaign was 2019 King's Cup where the first match was against Curaçao, which ended up as 3−1 loss.
 In that match Štimac had given six players their international debut.
 In the next match against the host Thailand they managed a 1−0 victory acquiring the third place in the tournament. Štimac's major campaign with India was 2022 World Cup qualification, with a 1–2 home loss to Oman.
 But in the second match they earned a respectable point after managing a goalless draw against the 2019 Asian Champion and 2022 FIFA World Cup host Qatar.
+However, in the third match, the home leg against Bangladesh saw them managing a disappointing 1−1 draw.
+A similar result was repeated in the away leg against Afghanistan.
+In the away leg, India lost yet again to Oman by a solitary goal, thus shortening their hopes to qualify for the next round.
+After several postponements due to COVID-19, the team finally flew to Doha to play their remainder of games.
+In the return leg against Qatar, India went down to the hosts with a single goal and got knocked out of the World Cup qualification tournament with two games to spare.
+The team then made a comeback by winning their next match against Bangladesh with 2–0, and ended their campaign with a 1–1 draw against Afghanistan.
+With seven points in total, India finished third on the table behind Qatar and Oman, thus getting eliminated from the World Cup during the second round.
+However they were qualified into the third round of 2023 AFC Asian Cup qualification.